Deploy Langflow on Docker

 You can customize the Docker Compose configuration to fit your specific deployment.

-For example, to configure the container's database credentials using a .env
+For example, to configure the container's database credentials using a .env file, do the following:

 -